networkservicemesh/networkservicemesh/README.md

 For more information, have a look at our detailed overview of NSM - [What is NSM?](/docs/what-is-nsm.md)

-## How to build it

-You can view our detailed [BUILD](/docs/guide-build.md) page.

-Note: The Network Service Mesh project uses [Dependabot](https://dependabot.com/) to manage dependencies.
-Dependabot pushes out dependency updates to ensure our dependencies remain current and we're not stuck with code with known vulnerabilities.

 ## Getting started

-To get started, follow our [QUICK-START](/docs/guide-quickstart.md) guide.
+To get started, follow our [Quick Start](/docs/guide-quickstart.md) guide.

+If you want a more extensive look, you can go follow the slightly more detailed [Build](/docs/guide-build.md) page.

 ## Docs